redding/assert-rails/README.md

 # Assert-Rails

 Use Assert for testing Rails applications.
+See https://github.com/redding/assert for reference.

 ## Usage